tpluscode/tpluscode.github.io/source/_posts/2016-03-13-rest-misconceptions-6.markdown

 like `application/vnd.bookstore.v2+json` to serve version 2 of a representation.

-It [has been noted](http://www.troyhunt.com/2014/02/your-api-versioning-is-wrong-which-is.html#comment-2322098802) that for this solution to be symmetrical, the server should not only serve resources with various mime types, but should also accept requests with versioned.
+It [has been noted](http://www.troyhunt.com/2014/02/your-api-versioning-is-wrong-which-is.html#comment-2322098802) that for this solution to be symmetrical, the server should not only serve resources with various media types, but should also accept requests with versioned payload.
 And there is even more edge cases when `DELETE` method is concerned, which doesn't take neither `Accept` nor `Content-Type` headers.

 Also only part of the server contract could change.
 For example the server could return updated representation for version 2 but still expect the same request body as in version 1.
 Does it mean that both need a new version, even if only part of